FutCoinSpot Blog • 2026 Guide

 What to do if you get banned

 Check your email for the notification from EA.
 It should tell you whether it's a market ban, account ban, or coin wipe.
+If you're unsure, try accessing the transfer market in-game and through the Web App.
 If you can play matches but can't trade, it's a market ban.

 Go to help.ea.com, log in, and navigate to account management.
-Choose "I want to dispute a ban or suspension."
+Choose "I want to dispute a ban or suspension" and submit your case via email.
+Here's what matters for a successful appeal:

 • Provide evidence.
 Export your trade feed if possible.
-Screenshots of transaction history, coin balance timeline, or match history help.
+Screenshots of your transaction history, coin balance timeline, or match history can help.

 • Be patient.
-Most appeals are reviewed within 72 hours but can take longer.
-Submit one clear, well-written case — don't spam multiple appeals.
+Most appeals are reviewed within 72 hours, but it can take longer.
+Don't spam multiple appeals; submit one clear, well-written case and wait.

 Standard transfer market bans typically don't carry over to the next EA FC title.
+When the new game launches, you'll need to earn market access (usually by playing a certain number of matches), but you should be able to trade again.
 Franchise bans, however, are permanent and do carry over.

 How to protect your account

 Play matches regularly.
 Complete SBCs.
 Engage with objectives and events.
-An account with consistent gameplay activity is far less likely to get flagged.
+An account with consistent gameplay activity is far less likely to get flagged than one that only accesses the transfer market.
 This is the single most important thing you can do.

 Use 2FA on both your EA account and your associated email.
-This protects you from account theft — which can lead to bans when the thief uses your account for coin distribution.
+This protects you from account theft (which can lead to bans when the thief uses your account for coin distribution) and demonstrates to EA that you take account security seriously.

-Major promo periods carry slightly higher false positive risk because EA's monitoring is more aggressive.
-This doesn't mean you should stop trading during promos, but be extra careful about patterns that might look suspicious.
+If you're a heavy trader, be aware that major promo periods carry slightly higher false positive risk because EA's monitoring is more aggressive.
+This doesn't mean you should stop trading during promos (that's when the best profits are), but it means you should be extra careful about patterns that might look suspicious.

 FAQ